bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 The **application detail** page gives you similar information like the dashboard but specific for the chosen application.
 In addition you can change the active environment, start or stop the application.
-On the **Security System** panel you have the possibility to change your security system.
-You can choose every system you have configured in your :ref:`ivy-yaml` file.
+Furthermore, the :ref:`engine-cockpit-security-system` can be chosen in the security system panel.

 If you want to deploy an Axon.ivy project, click on the :guilabel:`Deployment` button and select your :file:`.iar` or :file:`.zip` file.
 For the deployment you